cloudpilot-emu/cloudpilot-emu/doc/networking.md

 a system that has not prebuild executable you'll have to run it from git.
 To this end you need `python` >= 3.7 and `pipenv` installed.

-Check out the Cloudpilot repository (or grab and extract a copy of the source code from the releases page).
+Check out the CloudpilotEmu repository (or grab and extract a copy of the source code from the releases page).
 Change to the `server` directory and install the dependencies with `pipenv` running